dreamcatcher-tech/network/Inbox/2024-01-31 1319 run the git fs using kv.md

 It should be a dedicated action to trigger a pull from github.
 Ideally, webhooks would trigger a pull.

 Quick n dirty is to take whole snapshots of memfs, and use that as canon.
+Just dump the whole thing in kv stores using data pack methods.